isomerpages/ogp-dunman/_academic/English Programme.md

 students timely customised feedback and guidance that they could work on in order to improve.</p>
 <p></p>
-<p>In Dunman High, we employ a variety of methods to assess the English Language
+<p>In Dunman High, we employ a variety of methods to assess the skills of
-and Literature skills of the students.
+the students required for our subjects.
 These skills encompass reading, writing, speaking, listening and visual literacy.
 We also place an emphasis on multimodal texts to align with current trends and reading habits of the young today.
 A high premium is placed on crafting effective methods